This Rare Event Could Eclipse September’s Disastrous Reputation

 - Tech solutions provider Unisys Corp.
 (UIS) reports a 25% increase in new business signings in the first half of 2024, primarily driven by new AI services.
 Its large language models (LLMs) are helping media firms create dynamic ads for targeted audiences and allowing restaurants to collect data on payment channels to improve restaurant operations.

-- And on Wednesday morning, data center operator GDS Holdings Ltd. (GDS) provided a very bullish read on the Asian data center market this morning.
+- And just Wednesday morning, data center operator GDS Holdings Ltd. (GDS) provided a very bullish read on the Asian data center market this morning.

 The evidence here is clear.
 The AI Boom is yielding real and significant financial benefits across the global economy.